-This May, during Mental Health Awareness Month, Freedom Mortgage encourages employees to take a more active role in how they feel.
+Freedom Mortgage encourages employees to take a more active role in how they feel.
 The good thing is there are ways to combat burnout.
 Read on for our tips.

 Talk to a Professional: Talk with your primary care doctor or therapist with your symptoms of burnout to come up with a plan for now and the future.
 Freedom Mortgage offers Telehealth options through Cigna, with 24-hour coverage for any time you feel you may be experiencing burnout.

 Halt Those “Shoulds”: We have all had those moments of feeling that we “should” be doing something.
 Instead, transform that should into a preference.
 Rather than saying, “I should get more sleep,” think, “I want more sleep so I will go to bed 15 minutes earlier this week.”
 Make more manageable, mindful goals.

 Get Outside: Staying cooped up inside could be detrimental to your mental health.
 Make sure you take 10-minute breaks to get away from your computer.
 Taking a walk or just moving around outside alone, with your pet or with family can really boost your mental health.

 We asked Amanda M., a Communications and Engagement Specialist on the Internal Communications Team, how she combats burnout during her workday.
 She told us: